kalpana-eng/trader-risk-dashboard/README.md

  The additional feature I chose was a **Scenario Simulator**.

- Instead of only reviewing Previous trades, traders can simulate the profit  or loss of thier next trade and instantly see how it affects:
+ Instead of only reviewing Previous trades, traders can simulate the profit  or loss of their next trade and instantly see how it affects:

- - Account Balanace
+ - Account Balance
  - Risk Score
  - Risk Status

- I chose this becuase traders often make decision based on future risk rather than historical performance.
+ I chose this because traders often make decision based on future risk rather than historical performance.
 This features allows them to evaluate potential outcomes before placing another trade.

+ ***The application follows a component-based architecture with reusable UI components and custom hooks for calculations and state management.***

  # Tech Stack #